amengel/amengel.github.io/research.md

         - name: "The National Review"
           url: "https://www.nationalreview.com/corner/elizabeth-warren-and-the-myth-of-momentum/"

+chapters:
+       - title: "The Mass Public's View of Implicit Bias, with Implications for Scientific Communication in a Polarized Age"
+         note: "with Cindy D. Kam"
+         year: ""
+         book: "The Cambridge Handbook of Implicit Bias and Racism"

 working:
        - title:   "The Limits of Agenda Setting?
 Framing Race’s Importance"
        - title: "Generational Persistence in the Nature of White Racial Attitudes"